GitHub4Eddy/air_quality_sensor/README.md

 My configuration of the DIY air quality sensor:
 · Nova SDS011 air quality sensor
 · NodeMCU ESP8266 V2 opensource WiFi board
-· DHT22 temperature and humidity sensor
+· BME280 temperature, humidity and pressure sensor

 See also https://luftdaten.info
 See also https://sensor.community/en/sensors/airrohr/ how to simply build the air quality sensor yourself